jackyzha0/quartz/content/notes/ethics-essay.md

 When the Voices for Freedom group grew sufficiently large, Facebook made the decision to ban them.
 Subsequently, they switched to using Telegram messenger and the Gab social network as their main platforms.
 These sites value free speech and individual liberty above all else.
 These sites have become a haven for the far-right and other fringe groups, many of which have been banned from mainstream sites such as Facebook and TwitterREF.
 This is concerning because It is concentrating all the misinformation spreaders, trolls, and conspiracy theorists in one large echochamber.

+While it is not feasable to fully eliminate harmful media there are ways in which we can protect our society against it.
+Firstly, we should place greater priority on educating people about misinformation, disinformation, and other harmful media, and suggest ways in which individuals can protet themselves.
+We should encourage people to do proper research and come to their own conclusions about controversial subjects.
+Unfortunately, this is very difficult when media, both mainstream and social, is so saturated with bad information and malignant organisations.

-# Outro
+# Conclusion
 In conclusion the anti-vax, anti-establishement protests in Wellington are a symptom of a larger problem within the online world.
 We live in an age where information is widely availble and consumed by a large proportion of the world.
 This information is not always truthful, and is often intentionally misleading and/or harmful.
 Groups such as Voices for Freedom and Counterspin Media at the forefront of the Wellington protests are able to utilise these platforms, to further their agenda and reach a larger audience, regardless of the accuracy and truthfullness of their information.
-As IT professionals, our work plays an important role in this environment, and we have an obligation to
+As IT professionals, our work plays an important role in this environment, and we have an obligation to consider the ethical implication of our actions.
+As stated in the ACM Code of Ethics, the public good, and human lives should be the primary factor informing our decisions.
+However, despite our best efforts, it is not possible to fully eradicate harmful misinformation, disinformation, and conspiracy theories without forfeiting our right to free speech.

-what is fire and fury, and river of filth, how do they relate to

 Ideas
 - a social media platform that had a cap on the number of followers a person can have, and the number of people a person can follow